 Getting prepped for your first day on set, or even your first day on a new production can feel similar to moving away from home for the first time.
 You’re excited and probably a little nervous.
-You might not know the neighbours at first, but before you know it you’re sitting around at 2 am telling dirty jokes and over-sharing about your personal life.
+You might not know the neighbors at first, but before you know it you’re sitting around at 2 am telling dirty jokes and over-sharing about your personal life.
 When travelling, your mom probably made you a packing list so you didn’t forget anything.
-In honour of moms everywhere, here is what you should be packing before you arrive on any production set.
+In honor of moms everywhere, here is what you should be packing before you arrive on any production set.

 1) A Good Attitude

 I can see the eye rolling from here, but simple as it sounds, a good attitude goes miles towards a first impression.
 It can be tempting to complain, but you’re all in the same boat and shutting up and getting your work done can only reflect positively.
 Remember, especially if it’s you’re first time on set – you’re not too good to take out the garbage or mop up after the ‘bloodbath’ scene.

 2) Real pants with pockets

 This tip is mainly for the ladies – it can be very tempting to wear your most comfy yoga pants on set; after all they’re black, right?
 But try clipping a walkie on them, and finding a place for your pen, call sheet, etc. Go on, I’ll wait.
 Unless your intention is to be hiking your pants up all day, go with something else.
 You’re going to need your hands…well, handy.
 Plus, pockets are a great spot to stash a granola bar from the craft table for future snacking.

 It goes without saying (or should) but you are going to be on your feet all day.
 Comfort always trumps fashion on set.
 Closed toes shoes are also essential – inevitably you will drop something on your feet and this way you’re more likely to keep all your toenails.
 And for the love of god, nothing with a clicky sole or heel!
 It’s hard enough to tip toe across set while the camera is rolling without your shoes actively trying to betray you.